 Can U get PTSD from Bullying

 Bullying is a devastating occurrence in anyone’s life.
 But are you aware that being a bully or a victim can lead to very serious health issues as an adult.
 Yes, either party can develop Post Traumatic Stress Disorder (PTSD).
-Many different distinct types of mental and physical health issues in adulthood can result. you will find them associated with chronic medical issues.
+PTSD from childhood abuse can result in many different chronic types of mental and physical health in adulthood.
+It does not matter whether you were the victim or the abuser.
 This can reduce the overall quality of life.
-We consider PTSD to be a disability.
-It can be quite debilitating.
+Social security disability for veterans with PTSD is quite common because it can be very debilitating.

 Definition of PTSD

-You might like to know what the definition of PTSD.
 PTSD is a common anxiety disorder.
 It can develop after exposure to a terrifying event or ordeal.
 This can be when grave physical harm or the threat of harm occurred.
 Family members of victims can also develop the disorder.
 PTSD can occur in people of any age.
 This includes children and adolescents.
 More than twice as many women as men experience PTSD.
 It can be from exposure to trauma.
 It can also include depression, alcohol or other substance abuse.
-Other anxiety disorders co-occur with it.
+Other anxiety disorders such as Generalized Anxiety disorder can be comorbid with PTSD.
+In addition to the four different types of PTSD.
 There are 17 different recognized symptoms?
-But I will list only the top four in the interest of brevity.

 Bullying can devastate you when you are young.
-Research has shown that bullying and harassment when you are young can cause PTSD.
+Research has shown that bullying and harassment when you are young can also cause PTSD.
 These symptoms can surpass physical abuse, neglect, and exposure to community violence.
 Other research has shown that childhood victims of bullying can exhibit a severe level of response.
 This can be 57% higher than needed to diagnose PTSD as an adult.
-Many studies studies show that as much as 75% of the population who get bullied as a child will develop mental difficulties as an adult.
+Many studies show that as much as 75% of the population who get bullied as a child will developmental difficulties as an adult.
+Here are some additional facts about bullying.

 - Reliving the event (through flashbacks or nightmares, for example).